denverquentin/salesforce-code/README.md

 # salesforce-code
-Storing common and useful Apex code for Salesforce here.
-Some LWC templates may come next along with some documentation about getting Salesforce + Git + VSC setup to start development.
+This repository contains common and useful Apex code for Salesforce development projects.
+The directory structure of this repository works with SFDX and the Salesforce VSC extension.

 ## Get Started
-These are the prerequisites and steps to take to get started.
+Befor you can begin coding or customizing Salesforce, you must have a login to a Salesforce org and complete these software prerequisites.
+Then complete the steps in the Add Repository to VSC section.

 ### Software Prerequisite
 These software tools need to be installed on your computer.